-Thank you for the opportunity to review and comment on the audit of the Department of Employee Trust Funds (ETF) Annual Comprehensive Financial Report (ACFR) for the year ended December 31, 2021.
-The Wisconsin Retirement System (WRS) continues to be in a strong financial position and is a model governmental defined benefit plan.
+Thank you for the opportunity to review the audit report of the Department of Employee Trust Funds (ETF) Annual Comprehensive Financial Report (ACFR) for the year ended December 31, 2022.
+The Wisconsin Retirement System (WRS), the largest program administered by ETF, continues to be in a strong financial position despite the volatility of the economic markets in 2022.
+The WRS is recognized as a successful governmental defined benefit plan.
 The continued due diligence of the governing boards and staff administering the program, oversight by policymakers, and sound funding principles are fundamental to the WRS' ability to pay promised benefits to members or their beneficiaries.